DWTlab/Comet/README.md

 Welcome to Comet, the script that's like a flight recorder for your command line, and so simple, your cat could probably use it (no offense to your cat).
 Ever run a command and wish you had a snapshot of the output from last week?
 Or maybe you want to spy on a webpage to see when it *finally* changes?
 Comet is your go-to gadget for this kind of digital time-travel.

-In a nutshell, Comet runs a command for you, saves the output to a file, and—here's the cool part—pushes it to a GitHub repository.
+In a nutshell, Comet runs a command for you, saves the output to a file, and pushes to Github.
 This creates a neat, versioned history of... well, whatever you want!
 It's automation for the curious, the meticulous, and anyone who thinks `copy-paste` is a chore.

 ## So, What's This Comet Thing Anyway?